spacetelescope/hstcal/INSTALL.md

     cd _build
     ```

-   If you use Conda/Mamba, you can install it to the env directly:
+   If you use Conda/Mamba, you can install it to the env directly; however, note that this would overwrite any previous `hstcal` installation from `conda-forge` channel:

     ```
     cmake .. -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX